zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

     $ unzip -q 19cnf-lab-files.zip
     ```

-5. Verify that you have 27 files.
+5. View the list of files.

     ```
     ls